-The Book Club Committee, led by President Jahnavi Singh and supported by Medic Mentor VP Emma Poynton-Smith, functions to run all our meetings and plan sessions and goals for the Club.
-By incorporating feedback and ideas from the members, they work towards creating meetings and discussions that aid the Book Club in providing relevant and engaging content linked to wider reading.
+The Book Club Committee functions to run all our meetings and plan sessions and goals for the Club.
+By incorporating feedback and ideas from the members, we work towards creating meetings and discussions that aid the Book Club in providing relevant and engaging content linked to wider reading.

 Scroll down to learn more about the committee members and their roles.